ExamDraft

 ExamDraft stores part of its state exclusively in your browser so the app can continue working across page changes and sessions.

-• API key for the selected provider in localStorage.
+• API key for the selected provider in localStorage, if you use Advanced BYOK mode.

 • Provider and model preferences in localStorage.